arch-js/arch/docs/02-basic-tutorial.md

 In the previous state we grew the “state update loop” from component local to application wide.
 But let’s say we want to make the search actually fetch results from a backend - say Github’s user search.

 First let’s think about what this means.
 We want to respond to the query change by issuing a request to Github API and when we get a results back (asynchronously), update the list of items.
 This is quite obviously not a job for a React component.
-The key feature of Arch’s cursor that enables the behaviour is the cursors are **observable**
+The key feature of Arch's cursor that enables the behaviour is that cursors are **observable**.

 Let’s create a separate module that does what we need.